 - All bodies of water are monitored for bacteria.

-- Each order is tagged for traceability.
+- Each order is tagged for date and location of harvest.

 - Dealers and distributors must keep hourly temperature logs.